 Minimum GRE scores:

-There is no minimum GRE score required.
-To be competitive, you should score at least a 500 on both the verbal and quantitative sections and a 4.5 or above on the analytical writing section.
+There is no minimum GRE score required but it must have been taken within the last 5 years.
+To be competitive, you should score at least 153 on the verbal, 144 on the quantitative sections and a 4.5 or above on the analytical writing section.

 Shadow a CRNA for a day: